oxsecurity/megalinter/docs/descriptors/repository_trufflehog.md

 TruffleHog is a tool for finding credentials.

 Flags:
-  -h, --help                     Show context-sensitive help (also try
+  -h, --[no-]help                Show context-sensitive help (also try
                                  --help-long and --help-man).
-      --debug                    Run in debug mode.
+      --[no-]debug               Run in debug mode.
-      --trace                    Run in trace mode.
+      --[no-]trace               Run in trace mode.
-      --profile                  Enables profiling and sets a pprof and fgprof server on :18066.
+      --[no-]profile             Enables profiling and sets a pprof and fgprof server on :18066.
-  -j, --json                     Output in JSON format.
+  -j, --[no-]json                Output in JSON format.
-      --json-legacy              Use the pre-v3.0 JSON format.
+      --[no-]json-legacy         Use the pre-v3.0 JSON format.
 Only works with git, gitlab, and github sources.
-      --github-actions           Output in GitHub Actions format.
+      --[no-]github-actions      Output in GitHub Actions format.
       --concurrency=2            Number of concurrent workers.
-      --no-verification          Don't verify the results.
+      --[no-]no-verification     Don't verify the results.
-      --only-verified            Only output verified results.
+      --[no-]only-verified       Only output verified results.
-      --filter-unverified        Only output first unverified result per chunk per detector if there are more than one results.
+      --[no-]filter-unverified   Only output first unverified result per chunk per detector if there are more than one results.
       --filter-entropy=FILTER-ENTROPY
                                  Filter unverified results with Shannon entropy.
                                  Start with 3.0.
       --config=CONFIG            Path to configuration file.
+      --[no-]print-avg-detector-time
-      --print-avg-detector-time  Print the average time spent on each detector.
+                                 Print the average time spent on each detector.
-      --no-update                Don't check for updates.
+      --[no-]no-update           Don't check for updates.
-      --fail                     Exit with code 183 if results are found.
+      --[no-]fail                Exit with code 183 if results are found.
       --verifier=VERIFIER ...
 Set custom verification endpoints.
       --archive-max-size=ARCHIVE-MAX-SIZE
                                  Maximum size of archive to scan.
 (Byte units